miklosme/papers/src/app/home.md

+# Daily Digest (December 16, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a thrilling lineup of cutting-edge research that's pushing the boundaries of multi-agent systems and cooperative AI.
+Let's dive right in!

+First up, we're tackling the challenge of [multi-robot graph coverage](https://papers.miklos.dev/2412.10083) with constraints.
+Imagine coordinating a team of robots to efficiently explore a building while staying within shouting distance of each other.
+This paper serves up a formal framework for this problem, complete with exact algorithms and approximation schemes.
+It's a must-read for anyone looking to optimize their multi-agent coordination game!

+But wait, there's more!
+Ever wondered if AI agents can learn to play nice together?
+A groundbreaking study explores [cooperation in LLM-based multi-agent systems](https://papers.miklos.dev/2412.10270).
+Researchers pitted different language models against each other in a digital society, and the results are eye-opening.
+Claude 3.5 Sonnet emerged as the cooperation champion, while GPT-4 struggled to find its altruistic side.
+This research could revolutionize how we think about deploying AI agents in the real world.

+Last but not least, buckle up for a ride into the future of autonomous driving!
+The [EI-Drive simulation platform](https://papers.miklos.dev/2412.09782) is bringing cooperative perception to life with realistic communication models.
+By accounting for those pesky real-world issues like transmission latency and errors, EI-Drive is paving the way for safer, smarter self-driving cars.
+It's a game-changer for anyone working on multi-agent systems in the automotive space.

+That's all for now, folks!
+Keep those algorithms humming, and we'll catch you next time with more groundbreaking AI research!

 # Daily Digest (December 13, 2024)

 Hold onto your lab coats, AI enthusiasts!
 We've got a thrilling lineup of cutting-edge research that's pushing the boundaries of what's possible in the world of artificial intelligence.